 Caitlin Pyle is a professional proofreader who earns more than $50,000 per year working from home.
 She has a free 76-minute workshop teaching beginners how to get started.
 You can sign up for a spot in her free class right here.

 You can start your own bookkeeping business and help creative small business owners organize their finances.

 This service gives you the flexibility to work your own hours, take on as many clients as you want, and set your rate.
-If you have the knowledge and experience in bookkeeping, this could be a great option for you.
+If you have the knowledge and experience in bookkeeping, work from home finance jobs could be a great option for you.

 Check out this FREE online workshop to learn how to get your bookkeeping business started.